Skip to content

 Quick Start

-This guide walks through consuming an existing Tx3 protocol from your application.
-We’ll generate a typed client from a compiled .tii, bind parties and a signer, and drive the full resolve → sign → submit → wait lifecycle against a TRP server.
+This guide walks through consuming an existing Tx3 protocol from your application with the codegen workflow: pull a published protocol with trix use, generate a typed client with trix codegen, and drive transactions through that client.
 Every code step is shown in TypeScript, Rust, Go, and Python — pick the tab that matches your stack and the narrative still applies.

 We’re assuming you already have:

 • A TRP server reachable from your machine.
-The simplest setup is to run trix devnet locally; for testnet/mainnet, point at a hosted TRP endpoint (Demeter, Blockfrost-via-TRP, etc.).
+The simplest setup is trix devnet, which exposes a local TRP endpoint at http://localhost:8164; for testnet/mainnet, point at a hosted TRP endpoint (Demeter, Blockfrost-via-TRP, etc.).

 • The toolchain for your target language installed (Node.js 18+, Rust 1.78+, Go 1.22+, or Python 3.10+).